terminalcloud/apps/docs/rspace.md

 - **Collaborative** - Organise files into galleries & folders then share with colleagues for fast direct download.

-- **Auto-Preview and Convert** - YResourceSpace's automatic resource preview & conversion tools allow you to view & edit your assets no matter the format.
+- **Auto-Preview and Convert** - ResourceSpace's automatic resource preview & conversion tools allow you to view & edit your assets no matter the format.

 - **Standard Based** - 100% open source, and utilising many other open source projects to greatly extend functionality.